 This class will be delivered mostly asynchronously.
 That means that students will work through most of the material at their own pace.
 Nevertheless, case write-ups, presentations, and the final report write-up and presentation have specific deadlines.
+Teams of 5 will be assigned for group assignments.
+Each group will complete one case presentation and the final project together.
+Please sign up for which case your group would like to present on here for section 1 and here for section 2.
+Each group will present 1 case.
 The final course deliverable is a presentation (and write-up) of a prototype, pitch or report.
 Please note: the instructor must approve topics for the final presentation